denizkucukahmetler/Graduation-Project/README.md

 # Graduation-Project

-This repository consists of the reports of my graduation project "Unsupervised SSVEP Signal Classification".
+This repository consists of the reports of my graduation project, "Unsupervised SSVEP Signal Classification".
 The codes will be available with the paper we will submit soon.

 Supervisor: Huseyin Ozkan